codeigniter4/CodeIgniter4/user_guide_src/source/helpers/filesystem_helper.rst

 .. php:function:: get_filenames($source_dir[, $include_path = FALSE])

 	:param	string	$source_dir: Directory path
-	:param	string	$include_path: Whether to include the path as part of the filename; false for no path, null for the path relative to $source_dir, true for the full path
+	:param	bool|null	$include_path: Whether to include the path as part of the filename; false for no path, null for the path relative to $source_dir, true for the full path
+	:param	bool	$hidden: Whether to include hidden files (files beginning with a period)
 	:returns:	An array of file names
 	:rtype:	array